 Class time: A 90-minute class discussion.
 See Schedule and Registration page for the current class time.

-Class length: A Four-term class that runs the week of Labor Day through the first week of May.
+Class length: A two-semester class that runs the week of Labor Day through the first week of May.

 Class cost: Depending on your method of payment the cost will run as follows: